nexmo-community/get-audit-events-with-python/README.md

 ## Running the application

+1. Run the app `python3 audit_events.py`
-1. Navigate to `localhost:3000`
+2. Navigate to `localhost:3000`
-2. Select a specific event type or ALL (to retrieve all event types)
+3. Select a specific event type or ALL (to retrieve all event types)
-3. Click `Submit`
+4. Click `Submit`

 You will be presented with a table of audit events.